-This work was supported by the National Institutes of Health P41 GM128577 (to V.H.W.) for driving technology development for RNA:protein complexes, RO1 AI153216 (to K.M.-F.) for FA binding and native mass spectrometry studies, U54 AI150472 (to K. M.-F.) for protein and RNA preparation and T32 GM118291 (to J. P. K.).
-This study was also supported by the Intramural Research Program of the NIH, National Cancer Institute, Center for Cancer Research, and in part with funds from the Intramural AIDS Targeted Antiviral Therapy Program.
+Funding and additional information-This work was supported by the National Institutes of Health Grants P41 GM128577 (to V. H. W.) for driving technology development for RNA:protein complexes, RO1 AI153216 (to K. M.-F.) for FA binding and native MS studies, U54 AI150472 (to K. M.-F.) for protein and RNA preparation, and T32 GM118291 (to J. P. K.).
+This study was also supported by the Intramural Research Program of the Center for Cancer Research, NCI, National Institutes of Health, and in part with funds from the Intramural AIDS Targeted Antiviral Therapy Program.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-Conflict of interest : The authors declare that they have no conflicts of interest with the contents of this article.
+Conflict of interest-The authors declare that they have no conflicts of interest with the contents of this article.